oThisgo/oThisgo/README.md

 ### 👨‍💻 About Me

-I am a dedicated and passionate **Systems Analysis and Development** student at **Senac**, with a technical background in programming.
+I am a dedicated **Systems Analysis and Development** student at **Senac**, with a technical background in programming.
 My goal is to leverage technology to build innovative solutions that solve real-world problems.
 I am currently honing my skills as a developer at **Bee Touch**, a forward-thinking company in the mental health technology space.

 - 🎓 I'm currently studying **Systems Analysis and Development** at Senac.
 - 💼 I’m working as a **Developer** at **[Bee Touch](https://beetouch.com.br/)**, where I contribute to developing technologies that promote mental well-being.
 - 🌱 I’m always learning and currently focusing on deepening my expertise in AI applications and scalable backend systems.
 - 💬 Ask me about web development, process automation, or anything tech-related!
-- 📫 How to reach me: **[your-email@provider.com]**
+- 📫 How to reach me: **thiagosds1701@gmail.com**

 ---